Sesame Logo

 Do not discontinue or increase your dosage of erenumab without consulting your doctor first.
 Take the medication exactly as prescribed, and inform your doctor if you begin to experience any side effects while taking the medication.

-Erenumab is currently only available via prescription.
+Erenumab is the active drug in Aimovig, a brand-name medication only available via prescription in its brand-name form.
 This means the use of this drug must be authorized by a licensed health care provider.

 Providers on Sesame can write a prescription – or refill an existing one – during a virtual or in-person visit.
-Depending on the medication, you can arrange for same-day pickup at a pharmacy near you or order the medication to be delivered to your door for just $5.
-Book an online consultation with a real, licensed provider on Sesame today to determine whether or not erenumab is right for you.
+Depending on the medication, you can arrange for same-day pickup at a pharmacy near you.
+Book an online consultation with a real, licensed provider on Sesame today to determine whether or not Aimovig is right for you.

 Note that all prescriptions are at the discretion of your health care provider.
 Providers on Sesame cannot prescribe controlled substances.